Round Head Trail

 Climb to the top of Round Head and admire the welcoming landscape as the Vikings did over 1000 years ago.

 Take a step off the beaten path and journey into the breathtaking world of icebergs, whales, and rugged coastlines.
 Hike the Iceberg Trail where you will find an incredible network of sustainably built trails that will immerse you into the wilderness at the edge of the world.
+The best times to visit this trail are May through November.
+Dogs are welcome, but must be on a leash.

 *Norstead may only be accessed by paying the entrance fee.
 No access is permitted by any connected footpath.